cabana-online/Course_SARS_CoV-2/README.md

 - Apply command-line tools for quality control of sequence data.
 - Identify the formats of files commonly used in SARS-CoV-2 sequencing.
 - Use Pangolin for viral lineage identification from existing datasets.
-- Identify key metadata that should be included when uploading sequences to online repositories.
-- Describe the general principles of applying analysis results in outbreak, epizootic, and pandemic responses.

 ## Target Audience